kewlbear/clang-on-ios/README.md

 clang-on-ios
 ============

-Scripts to build clang for iOS host
+These are scripts I used to build clang libraries for iOS.
+I modified build_llvm script from LLVM source.

+# What I used

+Clang and LLVM source 3.2
+Xcode 4.5.2
+OS X 10.8.2